aarmn/vrushie/README.md

 ## 🤝 Contributing

 We love contributions!
-Here's how you can help make Cutie Serve even cuter:
+Here's how you can help make Vrushie even cuter:

 1. 🍴 Fork the repository
 2. 🌱 Create a feature branch